jkrrv/Personal-Website/README.md

 Currently, CSS and JavaScript are inlined by server-side insertion at run-time.
 At some point, the intent is to move this to a compile-time or deploy-time insertion, making the page more static.

-Also, quite soon, I intend on moving this site to the CMS I've build on AWS, which currently handles most of the other websites I manage.
+Also, quite soon, I intend on moving this site to the CMS I've built on AWS, which currently handles most of the other websites I manage.